peopledoc/vault-cli/docs/howto/configure.rst

 (Re)create a configuration file based on the current settings
 -------------------------------------------------------------

+The ``vault-cli dump-config`` will output a YAML file that can be used as a configuration file, but mind following the caveats:

+- Default values will be explicited
+- Secrets (token or username) will be included directly, even if they were loaded from a dedicated file

 .. code:: console

-   $ vault --url https://something --token-file /path dump-config > vault.yaml
+   $ vault --url https://something --token-file /path dump-config > vault.yml